 You may opt-out of many third-party ad networks, including those operated by members of the Network Advertising Initiative (“NAI”) and the Digital Advertising Alliance (“DAA”).
 For more information regarding this practice by NAI members and DAA members, and your choices regarding having this information used by these companies, including how to opt-out of third-party ad networks operated by NAI and DAA members, please visit their respective websites: www.networkadvertising.org/optout_nonppii.asp (NAI) and www.aboutads.info/choices (DAA).

 Opting out of one or more NAI member or DAA member networks (many of which will be the same) only means that those members no longer will deliver targeted content or ads to you.
 It does not mean you will no longer receive any targeted content or ads on our Website or other websites.
 You may continue to receive advertisements, for example, based on the particular website that you are viewing.
 Also, if your browsers are configured to reject cookies when you visit this opt-out page, or you subsequently erase your cookies, use a different computer or mobile device or change web browsers, your NAI or DAA opt-out may no longer be effective.
 Additional information is available on NAI’s and DAA’s websites accessible by the above links.

 This Policy may change from time to time.
 Any changes in the future will be posted on our Website and, where appropriate, notified to you by email or in your “My Account” on the Website.
 Please check back frequently to see any updates or changes to our Policy.
-Continued use of our Services will constitute acceptance of the Policy in place from time to time.
-We will not materially reduce your rights under this Policy without taking steps to bring such changes to your attention and obtain your consent to the same.
+We will not materially reduce your rights under this Policy without taking steps to bring such changes to your attention.

 Phone: 1-800-251-2521 (within the USA) or 1-646-658-3695 (outside the USA)